AdobeDocs/commerce-testing/src/pages/functional-testing-framework/configuration.md

 ### ENABLE_PAUSE

 Enables the ability to pause test execution at any point, and enter an interactive shell where you can try commands in action.
-When pause is enabled, MFTF will generate pause() command in _failed() hook so that test will pause execution when failed.
+When pause is enabled, the Functional Testing Framework will generate pause() command in _failed() hook so that test will pause execution when failed.

 ```conf
 ENABLE_PAUSE=true